benzionchen/Text-Maze-Solver-Dijkstra-s-w--Union-Find/README.md

 MazeSolver.h is the header file that declares all of my declarations for classes and functions used.
 Here is where I declared Union-Find Class and its purpose is to check if two nodes are in the same connected component.
 Some key things to take note of: `find(int x)` finds the root of the set containing `x`. `unite(int x, int y)` merges the sets containing x and y.
 `isConnected(int x, int y)` checks if x and y belong to the same set.
-I also need to read the maze, converting the file into a 2D vector, display the maze in the terminal, write an unsolved or solved maze into a new file, combine both union find and dijkstra's algorithm to solve the maze.
+I also need to read the maze, converting the file into a 2D vector, display the maze in the terminal, write an unsolved or solved maze into a new file, combine both Union-Find and Dijkstra's algorithm to solve the maze.

 MazeSolver.cpp is the main implementation where UF is used to track components + merge components & checks using path compression (optimizing `find`) and union by rank (optimizing `unite`).
 I had to do preprocessing with Union-Find where I connect adjacent traversable cells into components and I had to made sure these were not obstacles.
 For each cell in the maze, if it's